The chances are that you’ll have come across pictures of Dún Aonghasa fort at one point or another.

 In the guide below, you’ll find out everything you need to know about Dún Aonghasa, from its history and location to how to reach it and more.

-About Dún Aonghasa
+The history of Dún Aonghasa

 You’ll find Dún Aonghasa (anglicized Dun Aengus) on Inis Mór, the largest of the mighty Aran Islands, at the mouth of Galway Bay.